mageops/php-composer-plugin-patchset/README.md

  Also you will not be able to specify patches in any composer package.
 You have to use a dedicated packages for this purpose.
 I can hardly imagine a legit use case when it would be desirable that installing package X will automatically patch some other package Y in your project without explicitly being advertised as a patchset.

-### What is missing

- - Patch the root package / files in root directory
- - Allow to specify patches in the root composer.json

 ## Running tests